pvcraven/2019_spring_web_dev/source/final/espersen/index.rst

 ~~~~~~~~~~
 Overall, when it comes to CSS on your website or mobile app all of these tools
 above can be extremely helpful.
 For formatting, styling, and perfecting a website
-or app CSS is needed and I do not think anything will replace it anytime soon.
+or app CSS is needed and most likely will stay that way for awhile, until something
-I think that more tools will come out to make CSS easier to implement like bootstrap
+better comes out.
+More tools will come out to make CSS easier to implement like
-or Style bot but I think the core of CSS will remain.
+Style bot but the core of CSS will remain.
 CSS is embedded into
 pretty much every website you can think of when it comes to online and without
 it everything would look bland, boring and just not appealing.